 We have to turn to alternatives with no Photoshop, After Effects, Ableton Live, or Premiere Pro for Linux.
-GIMP and Inkscape have Linux pretty well covered, while Bitwig and Ardour meet most Linux audio editing needs.
+GIMP and Inkscape have Linux pretty well covered for image editing, while Bitwig and Ardour meet most Linux audio editing needs.
 Thus, here follows my review of a few available Linux video editing software.

 Best Linux Video Editing Software